danielsomerfield/turtles/demos/blackbox/docs/review-notes.md

 - Developer friendliness: poor
 - Documentation: fair
 - Stability: good (no reason to believe otherwise)
+- Auditability: poor.
+Doesn't stop you, but doesn't help you much either.

 ## Features
 - Uses GPG for encryption